-'''

 Install.exe -W osLevelCheckActionBean.configFilePath="C:\temp\prereqChecker.xml"

-'''

-You can also perform a silent installation using the -options setup.response parameter (or the -options setup\nd.response parameter for use with the Network Deployment product) on the installation command, which causes the installation wizard to read your responses from the options response file, instead of from the interactive GUI.
+You can also perform a silent installation using the -options responsefile parameter, which causes the installation wizard to read your responses from the options response file, instead of from the interactive GUI.
 You must customize the response file before installing silently.
 After customizing the file, you must issue the command to silently install.
 Silent installation is particularly useful if you install the product often.

 The rest of this procedure assumes that you are using the installation wizard.
 There are corresponding entries in the response file for every prompt that is described as part of the wizard.
-Review the description of the setup.response file and the setup\nd.response for more information.
-Comments in each file describe how to customize their options.
+Review the description of the response file for more information.
+Comments in the file describe how to customize its options.